Top 3 Components of a Healthy Security Program

 Will there be one security officer for the whole organization or one for each business unit?
 What are the scope of the program, its mission and mandate, and overall roles and responsibilities?

-In most organizations, the structure of the security program will be illustrated in the information security program charter document, as well as in the security governance section of an organization’s security policies.
+In most organizations, the structure of the security program will be written out in the information security program charter document, as well as in the security governance section of an organization’s security policies.

-- Establish processes to consistently measure the environment against the benchmark
+- Establish processes to consistently measure your security environment against the benchmark.

-3. Establishes and manages the security architecture for the organization
+3. Establish and manage the security architecture for the organization.

-Security architecture in an organization is the people, process, and technical safeguards that either prevent security events from occurring (preventive safeguards) or detect if they have occurred (detective safeguards.)
+Security architecture in an organization is the people, process, and technical safeguards that either prevent potential incidents from occurring (preventive safeguards) or detect if they have occurred (detective safeguards).